OpenNTI/nti.dataserver/docs/dataserver-contenttypes.rst

    mixin Taggable {
 	   // Although the tag collections are defined as lists of words,
 	   // in reality they may be treated as unordered sets.
-	   // Spaces in individual terms may be split.
-Capitilazition may
+	   // Spaces in individual terms MAY be split resulting in
+	   // multiple terms, or it MAY be forbidden.
+Capitalization MAY
 	   // not be preserved.
 These are plain text, and any HTML
-	   // will simply cause the term to be discarded
+	   // MAY simply cause the term to be discarded or it may be
+	   // stripped.
+(These limitations are to make #hashtags easy and familiar)

 	   // Tags that are added automatically, somehow derived from the data